 WaterAid and water security

-Two things are critical for water security: good quality, well managed water resources and effective water supply services.
+Three things are critical for water security: good quality, well-managed water resources; well-managed water supply services; and management of disaster risk.
 Water resources cannot be easily accessed without pumps, pipes, taps, tanks and skilled people to manage them as part of a service.
 Similarly, water supply services alone are of little use without water resources.
-If either is unavailable or unreliable, people will not be water secure.
+If disaster risk is not well managed, water supply services and water resources could be adversely affected.
+If services and water resources are unavailable or unreliable, and disaster risk is not managed, then people will not be water secure.

 All of the fresh water resources we depend on come from the natural environment.
 Rain flows in rivers and is stored in lakes, the soil or vast underground layers of rock called aquifers.
 The quantity and quality of available water can vary over time because of changes in the natural environment or through the influence of human activity.
 Natural disasters also have an impact on the quantity and quality of available water as well as the continuity of services.